dasiths/dasiths.github.io/_posts/2024-05-03-llm-prompt-injection-considerations-for-tool-use.md

 ### What About Authentication And Authorisation?

-To guard against any sort of user impersonation or enumeration attack, it is recommended that the services involved use authentication flow that carries the user context with it. (i.e. [OAuth On behalf of flow](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow)).
+To guard against any sort of user impersonation or enumeration attack, it is recommended that the services involved use a delegation based authentication flow that carries the user context with it. (i.e. [OAuth On behalf of flow](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow)).

 If this flow is implemented, the downstream services will always have an user identity attached to the authenticated principal.
 This would allow those downstream services to implement Authorisation logic to prevent user enumeration type attacks (sandboxing) or limit the blast radius.